zaraana/Hyf-Website/Planning/Backlog.md

 ### Could-Haves

 > would be really cool to develop if there's time.

-- As a user, I would like to see icons that show that the site has different language options when I enter the site.

 * As a user, I would like to see icons that show that the site has different language options when I enter the site.
 * As a potential student, i would like to see a preview of all the things that i will learn during the course applied to the hyf website.